ild-thl/wisyki-api/README.md

 * `HOST_PORT`: The host port.
 * `POSTGRES_PORT`: The port for the PostgreSQL database.
 * `PGADMIN_PORT`: The port for PgAdmin.
+* `ROOT_PATH`: This variable is used when the API is running behind a proxy.
+If the API is served under a subpath, such as `/api/v1`, then `ROOT_PATH` should be set to that subpath (`/api/v1` in this case).
+If the API is not behind a proxy or is served from the root path, this variable can be left empty.

 ### Steps